vitalets/chnl/readme.md

 * [Subscription](#subscription) - class allowing to dynamically attach/detach batch of listeners

 ## Channel
 Channel is class that can attach/detach listeners and dispatch data to them.
+This allows to make more independent modules that just produce events in outer world.
 API:

 * addListener